Logo of the International Trade Association

 OTEXA

-OTEXA is led by the Deputy Assistant Secretary for Textiles, Consumer Goods, and Materials, who also serves as the Chair, of the Committee for the Implementation of Textile Agreements (CITA), an interagency group responsible for matters affecting textile trade policy, supervising the implementation of certain textile and apparel provisions of Free Trade Agreements and preference programs; and coordinating efforts to combat illegal textile and apparel transshipment.
+OTEXA is led by the Deputy Assistant Secretary for Textiles, Consumer Goods, and Materials, who also serves as the Chair, of the Committee for the Implementation of Textile Agreements (CITA), an interagency group responsible for matters affecting textile trade, supervising the implementation of certain textile and apparel provisions of Free Trade Agreements and preference programs; and coordinating efforts to combat illegal textile and apparel transshipment.